colllin/gbdxtools/README.rst

 The easiest way to install gbdxtools is with conda.
 If you haven't installed conda, go here and download the appropriate installer for your operating system:  https://conda.io/miniconda.html

+On windows, make sure to check the box labeled "Add Anaconda to my PATH environment variable".

 **Mac or Linux installation**::

     # create a fresh conda environment: